siines/AutoClicker/README.md

 - **Position Locking**: Option to lock the cursor position when clicking
 - **Global Hotkey**: Toggle the auto-clicker with a customizable hotkey
 - **Persistent Settings**: All your preferences are automatically saved and restored between sessions
-- **Modern UI**: Clean, borderless window interface with a custom title bar and **tabbed layout**.
+- **Modern UI**: Clean, borderless window interface with a custom title bar and tabbed layout
 - **Improved Key Binding**: Enhanced key binding UI with visual feedback and protection against accidental activation
 - **Cross-System Compatibility**: Fixed issues with hotkey detection on different systems
-- **Custom Application Icon**: Fixed icon display across File Explorer, taskbar, and window interfaces
-- **Updated Color Scheme**: Refreshed dark theme for better visual clarity.
+- **System Tray Support**: Option to minimize to system tray instead of taskbar
-- **Startup Options**: Configure the application to start with Windows, start minimized, or start minimized directly to the system tray.
+- **Startup Options**: Configure the application to start with Windows and start minimized
-- **Minimize on Close**: Option to minimize the application to the system tray instead of quitting when the close button is pressed.
+- **Dark Theme**: Modern dark theme with accent colors for better visual clarity

 ## What's New in This Version

-This version enhances the user experience and introduces new configuration options:

-- **Tabbed Interface**: Settings are now organized into intuitive tabs: "Clicking", "Hotkeys", and "Startup & Behavior".
+- **Tabbed Interface**: Settings are now organized into intuitive tabs: "Clicking", "Hotkeys", and "Startup & Behavior"
-- **Refined Dark Theme**: Updated the color palette for a more modern and consistent look.
+- **System Tray Integration**:
+  - Minimize to tray instead of closing
+  - Right-click tray icon for quick access to restore or exit options
+  - Double-click tray icon to restore the application
-- **Startup & Behavior Controls**:
+- **Startup Options**:
-    - Added options to control how the application behaves on startup (Start with Windows, Start Minimized, Start Minimized to Tray).
+  - Start with Windows
+  - Start minimized
-    - Added an option to minimize the application to the system tray when closed, rather than exiting.
+  - Start minimized to system tray
-- **Settings Persistence**: Your configuration, including startup options, is now automatically saved and restored.
-- **Fixed Key Binding Issues**: Resolved a problem where pressing the key binding button would immediately register as the 'P' key on some systems.
-- **Activation Prevention**: Added a cooldown period after setting a hotkey to prevent accidental activation.
-- **Visual Feedback**: Added subtle visual cues to indicate when the application is ready to accept a new key binding
+- **Improved Visual Feedback**: Added subtle animations and visual cues for better user experience
-- **Improved UX**: Streamlined the key binding process with clear feedback and status indicators
-- **Icon Implementation**: Properly integrated application icon across all Windows interfaces
-- **Manifest Configuration**: Fixed manifest handling to ensure proper Common Controls display
-- **Bug Fixes**: Fixed issues with key detection and handling across different systems

-## How It Works

-The application uses a dedicated thread for the clicking functionality, separate from the UI thread.
-This allows for responsive operation even when the application window isn't in focus.

-- The main interface is built with Dear ImGui, a lightweight immediate-mode GUI library
-- DirectX 11 is used for rendering
-- Input simulation is handled through the Windows API (SendInput)
-- The window features a custom-drawn title bar with minimize, maximize, and close buttons
+- **Fixed Key Binding Issues**: Resolved problems with hotkey detection and added cooldown periods
+- **Optimized Performance**: Reduced resource usage and improved responsiveness

 ## Building the Project